Updated 6 December 2017

 A 2014 Pew Research Center study found 24% of online adults were active on two social sites and 16% used three.
 The oversight of failing to recognize this multi-site usage means potential missed opportunities, both to reach your target market and, more importantly, be in a position to react and respond to them.

-There COULD be overlap between all 3 audience BUT you could find 4 or 5 as prevalent.
+There COULD be overlap between all 3 audiences AND you could find 4 or 5 as prevalent.
 Failing to actively work to reach them on each network is shortsighted.

 If I meet you at your office, how I discuss what I do, my approach and my demeanor will be far different than if we were at a bar or on the golf course.
 Sometimes it is the difference in how you say something or the atmosphere, comfort level.
 The message resonates more.